leelrs/flex-pcb-flower/README.md

 The wires make up the stem!
 Added in a middle dead pad for petal positioning/stability.

-Uses a min of 3V (2AA) for stable operation.
-I haven't tested it much with drained batteries.
+Uses a min of 3V (2AA) for stable operation. updating when jlcpcb runs me the goods